 When you fund a Roth IRA for a child, you are helping him save for more than retirement.
 Roth IRAs can be used for college, creating a tax-free income source for school tuition, books, fees and boarding.
 The Roth IRA owner may also access $10,000 to buy his first home.
 While a Roth IRA requires the owner to hold the IRA for at least five years and until age 59 1/2 to avoid taxes and penalties on the earnings, the school and home exceptions have penalties waived.

 As a grandparent, you get more than the satisfaction of helping prepare your grandchild financially for life when you contribute to a Roth IRA on his behalf.
-You also are allowed to include the amount contributed as part of your annual gift exclusions; you are allowed to give an heir $13,000 per year reducing the value of your estate.
+You also are allowed to include the amount contributed as part of your annual gift exclusions; you are allowed to give an heir $15,000 per year reducing the value of your estate.

 With more than 15 years of professional writing experience, Kimberlee finds it fun to take technical mumbo-jumbo and make it fun!
 Her first career was in financial services and insurance.